DigitalPublishingToolkit/ACIN-FashionRetail/md/05-FashionRetailscape.md

 a particular consumer.
 This task has been referred to as ‘orchestration’ (Van Vliet, 2008).
 Different concepts can be regarded as being different interpretations of, or, different perspectives on this orchestration.
-Cross- media focuses on the interrelatedness of the various media or channels used in the orchestration; Transmedia or ‘sequential storytelling’ (Kleverlaan, 2014) focuses on the storyline being told throughout this orchestration; multi-channeling looks at the unique channel features of each channel and their overall contribution to the
+Cross-media focuses on the interrelatedness of the various media or channels used in the orchestration; transmedia or ‘sequential storytelling’ (Kleverlaan, 2014) focuses on the storyline being told throughout this orchestration; multi-channeling looks at the unique channel features of each channel and their overall contribution to the